 • 1 cup of chopped dates

-• cooked white rice (preferably basmati)
+• cooked white rice, (preferably basmati)

-• 1/4 cup of toasted slivered almonds (optional)
+• 1/4 cup toasted slivered almonds (optional)

 Instructions